zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-google.md

 Says away.
 Someone is an Arahant Kshinashravas.

 [APZ 68.2] (# apz68.2) # apz68.2 .ref .apz} "behavior" is behavior.
 Residence
 Doing and maintaining posture.
 And control.
 Yapeth means.
-“Vision from point of view Did you make a mistake "?
+"Vision from point of view Did you make a mistake "?
 Have you ever lost sight of someone?
 Bindunahu Sansindhunahu was incapable of being born.
 On the contrary, they do not take the opposite view from the point of view